Vix Grave: The Vix krater

-Significance
+Krater significance

-The enormous variety of apparently Mediterranean imports indicates wide-ranging trade connections; in particular, the Mediterranean material might have come to Vix with Greek or Etruscan traders.
+The enormous variety of apparently Mediterranean imports indicates wide-ranging trade connections; in particular, the Mediterranean material might have come to Vix with Greek or Etruscan traders (the krater may have been produced in Sybaris).
 The wealth of imported luxury goods at Vix is, so far, unique in La Tène Europe.
 It has been suggested that the krater, the largest known Greek bronze vessel, should be seen in a context of high-status gift exchange connected with the trade of wine from the Mediterranean for raw materials from northern Europe.

 Exhibition and reconstruction

 A reconstruction of the grave and the original finds are on display in the museum at Châtillon-sur-Seine.

 Further tumuli

 Apart from this woman's grave (mound I), there are five further known large burial mounds in the area.
 Three of them have been excavated so far.